gitlabhq/gitlabhq/doc/install/installation.md

         hostname 127.0.0.1; # Your server name or IP

 You also need to change the corresponding options (e.g. ssh_user, ssh_host, admin_uri) in the `config\gitlab.yml` file.

+## LDAP authentication

+You can configure LDAP authentication in config/gitlab.yml.
+Please restart GitLab after editing this file.

+## Using Custom Omniauth Providers

+GitLab uses [Omniauth](http://www.omniauth.org/) for authentication and already ships with a few providers preinstalled (e.g. LDAP, GitHub, Twitter).
+But sometimes that is not enough and you need to integrate with other authentication solutions.
+For these cases you can use the Omniauth provider.

+### Steps

+These steps are fairly general and you will need to figure out the exact details from the Omniauth provider's documentation.

+* Add `gem "omniauth-your-auth-provider"` to the [Gemfile](https://github.com/gitlabhq/gitlabhq/blob/master/Gemfile#L18)
+* Run `sudo -u gitlab -H bundle install` to install the new gem(s)
+* Add provider specific configuration options to your `config/gitlab.yml` (you can use the [auth providers section of the example config](https://github.com/gitlabhq/gitlabhq/blob/master/config/gitlab.yml.example#L53) as a reference)
+* Add icons for the new provider into the [vendor/assets/images/authbuttons](https://github.com/gitlabhq/gitlabhq/tree/master/vendor/assets/images/authbuttons) directory (you can find some more popular ones over at https://github.com/intridea/authbuttons)
+* Restart GitLab

+### Examples

+If you have successfully set up a provider that is not shipped with GitLab itself, please let us know.
+You can help others by reporting successful configurations and probably share a few insights or provide warnings for common errors or pitfalls by sharing your experience [in the public Wiki](https://github.com/gitlabhq/gitlab-public-wiki/wiki/Working-Custom-Omniauth-Provider-Configurations).
+While we can't officially support every possible auth mechanism out there, we'd like to at least help those with special needs.